Clicky

 A home to Eastern religions, Asia is the land of temples!
 But it’s also home to some of the most stunning and beautiful churches in the world; some even more awe-inspiring that the churches in Europe.
 If you’re traveling through Asia, you obviously have these questions.
-Which are the top famous churches in Asia that you absolutely must visit?
-Which are the most popular churches in Asia?
+Which are the top famous churches in South Asia that you absolutely must visit?
+Which are the most popular churches in South Eastern Asia?
 How old are the churches in Asia?
-Which beautiful Asian churches should I visit?
+Which beautiful Southern Asian churches should I visit?
 Well, here they are!
-The list of must-visit churches in Asia in random order.
+The list of must-visit churches in Asia in India, Philippines, Vietnam, Sri Lanka and more in random order.

 By Ruben from Gamin Traveler